ibm-cloud-docs/apiconnect/ri-mng-users.md

 ## Creating provider organizations
 {: #porg_ri-mng-users}

-You can create a single provider organization (for example, in a small company) or create multiple provider organizations (for example, different departments in a large company).
+You can create a single provider organization (for example, in a company with only a few employees) or create multiple provider organizations (for example, different departments in a company with many employees).
 Some users might belong to multiple provider organizations, and might receive different levels of access with each.

 ### Decide how many provider organizations you need
 {: #porg-decide_ri-mng-users}